You know when I'm hoarse, it just it has an effect on my mind.

 The State Department said, no, no, put them in there because it'll be a show of force.

-What I vaguely remember, we had some sort of uh destroyer or battleship off the coast of Lebanon out in the Mediterranean.
+What I vaguely remember, we had some sort of destroyer or battleship off the coast of Lebanon out in the Mediterranean.

-And uh after the after the barracks uh were blown up and the 280 Marines, uh 281 Marines were slaughtered.
+And after the barracks were blown up and the 280 Marines, 281 Marines were slaughtered, I remember what caused all the hubbub was that battleship retreating.

-Yeah, I do remember the battleship shooting over Beirut somewhere into uh some camps of some type, if I remember correctly.
+Yeah, I do remember the battleship shooting over Beirut somewhere into some camps of some type, if I remember correctly.

-But it still retreated after that.
+Right, but it still retreated after that.

-It didn't stay in.
+It didn't stay.

-We're correcting them, and this one is a major correction underway.
+And this one is a major correction underway.

-All right, my friends, another exciting excursion into broadcast excellence in the can.
+All right, my friends, another exciting excursion into Broadcast Excellence in the can.

 And on the way to the warehouse, housing artifacts for the Limbaugh Broadcast Museum.